Things To Do in the North Shore Area

 If you aren’t familiar with Duluth, it may be difficult to know what to do when you visit, as there are an abundance of activities to choose from.
 We will be happy to assist you planning your activities during your stay.
 Whether you’re interested in shopping, museums, restaurants, outdoor activities, or something else, chances are you can find it in our city!

-Bentleyville is coming to Duluth again and begins November 22 and continues through December 27th, 2014.
-This is the largest outdoor display in the Northland and it’s all free!
+Bentleyville is America’s largest free walk through lighting display and is in Duluth Minnesota at Bayfront Festival Park beginning November 22 and continuing through December 27th, 2015.
+This display including a 128 foot LED tree and millions of lights and moving characters and it’s all free!
 Dress warm because the wind off the lake can be chilly.
 Lights, music, cookies, hot chocolate, Santa Claus, fires for marshmallows and warmth and a lot more.
 The hours are Sunday through Thursday 5-9 p.m. and Friday and Saturday 5-10 p.m.
 Parking costs $5 or you can take the Jingle Bus from Canal Park and Superior Street.
 There is also a train that goes to Bentleyville from Fitger’s Brewery Complex.
 We’ll help you with all the details and directions when you stay with us.
 Don’t miss this great holiday experience!

 If you are unsure what you want to do while you’re staying in Duluth at The Firelight Inn, check out the daily and nightly calendar on this valuable web site.